btcstealth/Bankdata-BE/README.md

 - Pick an endpoint, input relevant data and click 'try it out'

 ## Endpoints and functionality
-Swagger-ui enabled...
+Swagger-ui use...

 ## Considerations
-Custom exceptions and errors:
+Custom exceptions and error handling:

 Ignored package vulnerbilities: